 The Interlibrary Loan (ILL) service enhances the resources of Ryerson University Library by making material available from other libraries, organizations and document delivery services.
 Ryerson University students, faculty, staff may use interlibrary loans (ILL) to request materials from another library free of charge, provided Ryerson University Library does not own a physical copy or the online access is restricted.

-Because no one library can collect all resources required by its borrowers, there are services in place that allow you to borrow from other libraries at no charge.
+Because no one library can collect all resources required by its borrowers, ILL allows you to borrow from other libraries.
 You can choose to request that articles be sent to you or books delivered to the Ryerson Library for pick up.
 You can also borrow directly from other libraries in person.
-All Ryerson students can also borrow from the Toronto Public Library even if you don’t live in Toronto.
+If you are a Ryerson student, you can also borrow from the Toronto Public Library even if you don’t live in Toronto.